 Take Action Now

-Some of these causes you can control; others you cannot.
+Some of these causes of attrition you can control; others you cannot.
 In order to fix the problem of members leaving your group, ask yourself these questions:

-- What marketing strategies and business processes do you have in place to lessen or eliminate these problems?
+What marketing strategies and business processes do you have in place to lessen or eliminate these problems?
 How do you attract the right members and make sure they’re committed to their goals?

 Learn the steps to starting a mastermind group with my free video tutorial.

 Begins May 8, 2023